Mileide-Mikka/mileid/README.md

 - 👋 Hi, I’m @mileide
 - 👀 I’m interested in web developer...
 - 🌱 I’m currently learning HTML, CSS and JavaScript...
-- 👀 I’m looking for help whit JavaScript
+- 🤔 I’m looking for help with JavaScript
 - 📫 How to reach me IG @mileide_mikka and LinkeDIn https://www.linkedin.com/in/mileide-silva-de-arruda-9a556b193/

 <!---